Exonware/xwsystem/docs/guides/GUIDE_TEST.md

  - Include in both terminal and Markdown output

 3. **Color Scheme:**
- - ??
-Green with ?: Success, passed tests
+ - ✅ Green with ✅: Success, passed tests
- - ??
-Red with ?: Errors, failed tests
+ - ❌ Red with ❌: Errors, failed tests
- - ??
-Blue with ??: Info messages, paths
+ - ℹ️ Blue with ℹ️: Info messages, paths
- - ??
-Yellow with ??: Warnings
+ - ⚠️ Yellow with ⚠️: Warnings
- - ?
-White/Bold: Headers and titles
+ - 📋 White/Bold: Headers and titles

 4. **Emoji Usage:**
  - Use emojis consistently for visual feedback